-The core original members of the IBTN team are drawn from a variety of areas and countries.
+The founding members of the IBTN were drawn from a variety of areas and countries.
 These international experts have many years of experience in developing and delivering behavioural trials and a number of them have been involved in some of the largest trials in our field.
 They have pulled together this expertise to create the IBTN and through this work hope to improve the quality and quantity of behavioural interventions and trials.

 Interested in joining our group?
 Contact us

 Dr. Simon Bacon, co-Director of the Montreal Behavioural Medicine Centre and Director of the Centre de Readaptation Jean-Jacques-Gauthier, has had extensive training in the delivery of behavioural randomised controlled trials and has been a PI and co-I on 12 different studies involving behavioural interventions, including exercise, weight management, stress management, and motivational interviewing.
 In addition, he has several years in generating national recommendations through his work with the Canadian Hypertension Education Program (CHEP: he has been a member of the last 5 recommendation panels), where he is currently the chair of the lifestyles sub-committee.
 Finally, Dr. Bacon has organised several knowledge translation events, including Café Scientifiques, where he has brought a number of different stakeholders together to discuss key topics and issues, for example, trying to create a common dialogue between researchers and the media to improve health innovation reporting.